 mbed target <target> and

-mbed toolchain <toolchain>, you can set the default target and toolchain for your program, meaning you won’t have to specify these every time you compile or generate IDE project files.
+mbed toolchain <toolchain>, you can set the default target and toolchain for your program.
+You won’t have to specify these every time you compile or generate IDE project files.

 You can also use

-mbed target detect, which will attempt to detect the connected target board and use it as parameter every time you compile or export.
+mbed target detect, which detects the connected target board and uses it as a parameter to every subsequent compile and export.

 Exporting to desktop IDEs

-If you need to debug your code, a good way to do that is to export your source tree to an IDE project file, so you can use the IDE’s debugging facilities.
-Currently mbed CLI supports exporting to Keil uVision, DS-5, IAR Workbench, Simplicity Studio and other IDEs.
+If you need to debug your code, you can export your source tree to an IDE project file to use the IDE’s debugging facilities. mbed CLI supports exporting to Keil uVision, IAR Workbench, a Makefile using GCC ARM, Eclipse using GCC ARM and other IDEs.

 For example, to export to uVision, run: